Tamriel/grav-skeleton-spring/README.md

   * `user/config/site.yaml`
   * `user/config/plugins/email.yaml`

-* Setup the git sync plugin in the admin interface.
+* Setup the git sync plugin in the admin interface with Bitbucket.

 * Adjust structure, text and images in `user/pages/`.
   * The fastest way is editing the files locally and viewing the website with a webserver (e.g. Apache) on your computer.
 If you are finished, push the changes to the git repo configured in the git-sync plugin.